baianat/blexar/extensions/modal/README.md

 </div>
 ```

-Once you include the script file, it will search for an element with `[data-base-modal]` attribute and initialize a new `Modal` instance
-Note: you add `[data-base-modal]` attribute to the button element and its value will serve as a CSS selector for the `.modal` itself

 ### JavaScript

-If there's no element with `[data-base-modal]` attribute, you have to create a new `Modal` instance manually.
+Note: you can add `[data-base-modal]` attribute to the button element and its value will serve as a CSS selector for the `.modal` itself

 ```js
 const newModal = new Modal('#modalSelector', '#buttonSelector');